EMS Plus Review

 - The EMS+ Retail App: This is a free download from either the App Store (iOS) or the Google Play Store (Android).

 - A Bluetooth Receipt Printer (Optional): This is purely optional, and it isn’t free.
 EMS will charge you a whopping $399 for this accessory.
 Rolls of paper for the printer also cost $29.90 each.
 Ouch.

 You’ll need to provide a compatible smartphone or tablet device yourself.
 Here’s what we learned about compatibility and required hardware:

-- Android Users: The Android version of EMS+ Retail is advertised as being compatible with any Android device running Android v.
+- Android Users: The Android version of EMS+ Retail is advertised as compatible with Android devices running Android v.
 4.0.3 or higher.
-However, there are a lot of negative reviews on the app’s download page complaining that the app and/or card reader didn’t work with the user’s phone.
+However, there are many negative reviews on the app’s download page complaining that the app and/or card reader didn’t work with the user’s phone.
 The problem seems to be more with newer Android phones, suggesting that EMS hasn’t been very diligent about updating EMS+ to ensure compatibility with newer devices and more recent versions of Android.
 You’ll probably want to talk to an EMS representative to see if the service will work with your phone.